Dmarky9873/RoboCup-Junior-2024/README.md

 ##### Variables:
 * `const int CHIPSIZE`: Number of bits of data that the chip can manage.
 Always equal to 8.
 * `const int NUM_CHIPS`: Number of chips that are daisy-chained together.
 In our use-case, it is 2.
+* `int dataPin`: The pin on which data is travelling.
+* `int ioSelect`: The pin which will tell the shift register whether to accept input or produce output.
 * `void ioType(int io_type)`: Sets the chip to accept parallel or serial input.

+### IR Sensors
+#### Description
+The IR sensors are in charge of telling the robot where the ball is.
+It can also, somewhat primatively, tell the robot how far away the ball is as well.
+This is done by seeing how many pins view the ball - if more pins see the ball, it is likely the ball is farther.
+On our robot, there are 16 pins.
+Originally, we were going to use shift registers to make it easier to read all 16 pieces of data.
+However, due to a hardware oversight, we were no longer able to use them.
+We ended up just hardwiring the IR sensors directly to the Teensy, costly using 16 analog pins.
+This caused further complications down the line, which are elaborated on in the lessons and takeaways section.